Geary Bus Rapid Transit

 The original plan called for consolidating some stops in a center-running configuration, as was done for the Van Ness Bus Rapid Transit project, but in early 2021, as part of emergency changes related to the COVID-19 pandemic, SFMTA added side-running bus lanes along Geary.
 Based on the success of these "temporary emergency transit lanes" in increasing bus speeds with minimal impacts to car traffic, SFMTA made the side-running bus lanes permanent.
+Side-running transit lanes are less efficient than center-running configurations, and so this decision has been criticized as a downgrade from the original plan.

 Project details

 Geary BRT provides transit service improvements primarily through the use of bus lanes.
 The project plans for red-painted bus priority lanes on most of the route of the 38-Geary along Geary Boulevard.
 These lanes run along the side of the street adjacent to the curb or parking spaces on the section of the corridor east of Stanyan Street, which includes neighborhoods such as the Tenderloin and Japantown.
 The bus lanes run in the center of the street west of Stanyan to around 27th Avenue in the Richmond District and Laurel Heights.
 The bus lanes then switch to side running from 27th Avenue to 34th Avenue.

 The project will also implement transit improvements such as bulb-outs for bus stops and traffic signal updates.
-The combination of bus lanes and other improvements is expected to reduce travel times on the 38-Geary by 10-20% when traveling the entire route from 48th Avenue to the Transbay Transit Center.
-This translates to roughly 10 minutes in travel time reduction on a trip that takes around one hour.
+The combination of bus lanes and other improvements is expected to reduce travel times on the 38-Geary by 10-20% when traveling the entire route from 48th Avenue to the Salesforce Transit Center.
+This translates to a travel time reduction of roughly 10 minutes on a trip that takes around one hour.
 The travel time reduction is expected to be 15-30% between Van Ness Avenue and 25th Avenue.

 In addition to transit service upgrades, the project is intended to improve pedestrian safety on the corridor.
 For example, the project includes several upgraded pedestrian crossings adjacent to Japantown.
 Additionally, the project will narrow parts of Geary Boulevard to two lanes of automobile traffic down from three lanes.